(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

-You can start investing with as little or as much money as you're comfortable investing, given your current financial situation.
+Beginning investors can start with as little or as much money as you're comfortable investing, given your current financial situation.

 If you’re investing on your own, you can decide how much you want to invest, starting with as little as $5.

-If you’re buying individual stocks, it will depend on the share price of the stock you’re buying.
+If you’re purchasing individual stocks, it will depend on the share price of the stock you’re buying.
 (You will pay transaction fees on ETFs and stocks.)

 When you have a small amount of money, to begin with, investing in ETFs, specifically index funds, is a good way to get started.

 If you’re using a robo-advisor, the smallest amount you can invest will depend on the company you use.
-Many have a minimum investment of $500 or less.
+Many have a minimum deposit and investment requirement of $500 or less.